Ï㽶ÊÓƵ

 |

 Six credits out of 18 credits in French have been fulfilled.
 In addition, you have been granted 6 advanced standing credits as elective courses.
 Therefore, you must complete 12 credits in French Language to fulfill your B.A.
-Freshman/Foundation Core requirement.
+Foundation Core requirement.

 In sum, keep in mind the following when selecting your courses for Option 2: